rjainrjain/rjainrjain.github.io/index.md

 ---
+name: ""
-title: Rijul Jain
+title: null
 ---

-I’m an undergraduate at [Williams College](https://www.williams.edu/) majoring in ==Computer Science and English==.
+I’m an undergraduate at [Williams College](https://www.williams.edu/) majoring in Computer Science and English.
 I’ll be a visiting student at the [University of Oxford](https://www.exeter.ox.ac.uk/) for the 2023-24 academic year.